 Finally a slow juicer is available which can juice whole apples, oranges and more without having to chop into pieces.

 Larger Juicing Screw

 For enhanced juice and nutrient extraction.

-Why offer the Optimum 600 Cold Press Juicer?
+Why offer the Optimum 600 (3rd Generation) Cold Press Juicer?

 With over a year of designing and testing this product to perfection, below is a list of what makes it a world class juicer: